ibm-ecosystem-engineering/Watson-Speech/STTApplication/readme.md

 ## STT Client Java Web Application
 In this tutorial, I am going to explain Speech to Text serving can be accessed via REST endpoint.
 There are couple of ways you can access the REST endpoint.
-- Batch processing / Synchronous way
+- Batch processing/Synchronous
-- Asynchronous way
+- Asynchronous
 - Real time

 I am going to show you the first option batch processing using a Java spring boot web application.
 Where you can upload an audio file and get an audio transcript in return.